 BenQ Zowie is a very popular choice among gamers, and it is one of the go to brand when it comes to professional gaming.
 They offer a wide variety of monitors at different price levels.
 Most of the monitors features between 120 – 240 Hz refresh rate and 1 ms response time, which is a must for competitive gaming.
 If you are just a casual gamer and don’t want to spend a lot of money, 240 Hz might not be necessary right now.
-If you want the best of the best, you should definitely check out the BenQ XL2540 (check price) which features 240 Hz refresh rate, 1 ms response time and many other features optimized for gaming performance.
+If you want the best of the best, you should definitely check out our below recommendations of the best BenQ monitors, which features from 144 to 240 Hz refresh rate, 1 ms response time and many other features optimized for gaming performance.

 Anyway, we have collected a list of BenQ settings from pro CS:GO players which is displayed in the below table.